 It's also a good idea to do some research about the place that you are visiting if you've never been there before.
 Check to see if there's a phone app available for a local map and services, which many major cities have.
 For example, you can get a subway map of New York on your phone that's available offline.
 If you're unfamiliar with the city, this can really help you to find your way around.
 Many cities have a similar app or travel guide to the local area, which can be very useful for travellers.

-If you've got a spare credit card, it's worth keeping it separate from your other cards and documents so you have a back-up and access to emergency money.
+If you've got a spare credit card, it's worth keeping it separate from your other personal or business cards and documents, so you have a back-up and access to emergency money.

 Another good idea is to find out where your local embassy is, again in case you lose your travel documents or need their services for any reason.